 FOTOTREFF Berlin is a non-profit initiative committed to the mediation and promotion of contemporary photography.

-All activities of FOTOTREFF Berlin center around bi-monthly evening events with guests from all niches of documentary and artistic photoland.
-The curated program of the events consists of different modules that are – for each edition – combined in ways most appropriate for the chosen topic and guests.
+The activities of FOTOTREFF Berlin center around bi-monthly evening events with guests from all niches of documentary and artistic photoland: professional photo practitioners and enthusiasts from various fields, editors, artbuyers, photographers, curators, art dealers, book makers, publishers and more.
+The curated program of the events is made up from different modules that are – for each edition – combined in ways most appropriate for the chosen topic and guests.

 In the FOTOTREFF TALK format our guests present current works in a one hour conversation with each other, leading to an open Q&A session with the audience.
 The BOOK SLOT module features selected publications in book and magazine format, from book dummys in the making via experimental zines to finished publications.
 During the SHOW+TELL format photographers present works in progress.
 They get the opportunity to discuss questions and perceptions with the audience and gather inspiration and ideas that will take their work a step further.